Ion Antonescu: Overall death toll and particularities

 The regime permitted non-deported Romanian Jews and American charities to send humanitarian aid into Transnistrian camps, a measure it took an interest in enforcing in late 1942.Final Report, pp. 218, 383–384; Deletant, p.
 100 Deportations of Jews ceased altogether in October of the same year.
 A common explanation historians propose for this reassessment of policies is the change in Germany's fortunes on the Eastern Front, with mention that Antonescu was considering using the Jewish population as an asset in his dealings with the Western Allies.Final Report, pp. 252–253; Ancel (2005 b), pp. 231–234; Deletant, pp. 100–101; Ornea, p.
 394; Penkower, pp. 153, 161.
 The decision appears to have been taken by Mihai Antonescu at a time when the leader was incapacitated by his 1942 disease (Deletant, pp. 209–211).
 It nevertheless took the regime more than a year to allow more selective Jewish returns from Transnistria, including some 2,000 orphans.Final Report, pp. 218–220, 251–252, 383–384; Ancel (2005 b), pp. 232–234; Deletant, pp. 118–119, 203–204, 215–225, 338–340 After Transnistria's 1944 evacuation, Antonescu himself advocated the creation of new camps in Bessarabia.
 In conversations with his cabinet, the Conducător angrily maintained that surviving Jews were better off than Romanian soldiers.

-The policies applied in respect to the Romani population were ambivalent: while ordering the deportation of those he considered criminals, Ion Antonescu was taking some interest in improving the lives of Romani laborers of the Bărăgan Plain.
+The policies applied in respect to the Romani population were ambivalent: while ordering the deportation of those he considered criminals, Ion Antonescu was taking some interest in improving the lives of Romani labourers of the Bărăgan Plain.
 According to Romanian historian Viorel Achim, although it had claimed the existence of a "Gypsy problem", the Antonescu regime "did not count it among its priorities."
 By 1943, Antonescu was gradually allowing those deported to return home.
 Initially, Constantin Vasiliu allowed the families of soldiers to appeal their deportation on a selective basis.
 Romanian authorities also appear to have been influenced by the objections of Nazi administrators in the Reichskommissariat Ukraine, who feared that the newly arrived population would outnumber local Germans.
 By January 1944, the central authorities ordered local ones not to send back apprehended fugitives, instructed them to provide these with some food and clothing, and suggested corporal punishment for Romani people who did not adhere to a behavioural code.
 As the Romanian administrators abandoned Transnistria, most survivors from the group returned on their own in summer 1944.